Patillas Airport

-Patillas Airport, (Spanish: Aeropuerto de Patillas) was a public airport 1.5 mi south of the small town of Patillas, in Puerto Rico.
-The airport was closed in 2015.
+Patillas Airport, (Spanish: Aeropuerto de Patillas) is a public airport 1.5 mi south of the small town of Patillas, in Puerto Rico.

 The airport is located on a 16-acre property owned by the Puerto Rico Ports Authority.
-During operation, the airport charged a non-commercial landing fee of an unspecified amount.
-For a 12 month period during operations lasting from July 15th, 1994 to July 15th, 1995, there were 2300 aircraft operations at the airport, with an average of 6 per day.
-There were 10 planes based out of Patillas at the time, 7 single-engine and 3 ultralight planes.
+The airport charges a non-commercial landing fee of an unspecified amount.
+For a 12-month period during operations lasting from July 15th, 1994 to July 15th, 1995, there were 2300 aircraft operations at the airport, with an average of 6 per day.
+There are 10 planes based out of Patillas at the time, 7 single-engine and 3 ultralight planes.
 The runway has a length of 2000 ft and a width of 50 ft.

-Google Earth Historical Imagery (12/12/2014) shows an east-west 2000 ft asphalt runway.
-The (7/14/2015) image shows the runway marked closed.
-Imagery from 2018 (1/1/2018) shows the runway area used for industrial storage, which has since been removed.